John Clarkson Jr.

 *John Clarkson Jr. was born on this date in 1764.
 He was a white European Royal Navy officer and abolitionist.

 John Clarkson was born in Wisbech.
 His father was headmaster of Wisbech Grammar School.
-After his father's death, the family continued to live in the town.
+After his father's death, the family lived in the town.
 In 1777, aged 13, he entered the Royal Navy and served primarily in the Caribbean.
-In 1783 he was promoted to the rank of lieutenant.
+In 1783, he was promoted to the rank of lieutenant.

-He observed at first hand the brutality and inhumanity of the slave trade.
+He observed firsthand the brutality and inhumanity of the slave trade.
 Initially unmoved by what he had witnessed, he later came to despise the institution and rendered practical assistance to the cause of abolition as the younger brother of Thomas Clarkson, one of the central figures in the abolition of slavery in England and the British Empire at the close of the 18th century.

 As an agent for the Sierra Leone Company, Clarkson was instrumental in founding Freetown, today Sierra Leone's capital city, as an asylum for formerly enslaved Africans in America.
 He was also the first governor of the settlement.
 He became a pacifist in 1816.
 He founded the Society for the Promotion of Permanent and Universal Peace with his brother.
 His brother, William Wilberforce, and others had incorporated the Sierra Leone Company intending to resettle free and formerly enslaved blacks on the west coast of Africa.